wikimedia/search-extra/README.md

 The plan is for this to include any extra queries, filters, native scripts, score functions, and anything else we think we end up creating to make search nice for Wikimedia.
-At this point it only contains:
+It contains 2 diffferent plugins:

+### extra

+The extra plugin contains utilities that are generally useful.

 Queries:
 * [source_regex](docs/source_regex.md) - An nGram accelerated regular